APLMOOC/APLMOOC/docs/course/ch4/write.md

 !!! write-problem "Write problem 9"

+    The most common letter in the english language is the letter 'E'.
+A simple method of obtaining the shift (and thus deciphering) Caesar ciphered text is to look at the most common letter, and shift it back to 'E'.
+For example, 'GURBJYFNERABGJUNGGURLFRRZ' has most common letter 'R', shifting back 13 spaces gives us 'THEOWLSARENOTWHATTHEYSEEM'.

-    Create a dfn that takes in a string right argument and returns the most common letter.
+    Create a dfn that applies this algorithm to a string right argument.

     <div class="problem">
-        <span class="problemspan">MODE←</span>
+        <span class="problemspan">DECIPHER←</span>
         <input class="probleminput" type="text" id="input_ch4_p9" placeholder="your solution here">
         <button class="problembutton" onclick="submit_problem('ch4_p9', 2)">Submit</button>
     </div>